 Folk wisdom says that when you are feeling stressed you should take three deep breaths to calm down.
-But what is it about breathing that relaxes us?
-Mesmerize was created with this question in mind: its unique visual breathing cues are purpose-built from scientific research on the connection between breathing and relaxation to minimize stress and maximize relaxation.
+But what is it about mindful breathing that relaxes us?
+Mesmerize was created with this question in mind: its unique audio-visuals are purpose-built from scientific research on the connection between breathing and relaxation to minimize stress and maximize relaxation.

 Download for a FREE TRIAL and let our breathing visuals help you get the most out of your meditation.

 The calming effect of deep breathing is not only folk knowledge, but a scientifically-supported intervention on the autonomic nervous system which controls the body’s stress response.